 29 California Community Colleges CalBright -3.000 The May Revision proposed a \$3 million ongoing trigger reduction for Calbright.
-According to the LAO the college has \$20 million in carry over funds from 2019-20, and million from 2018-19.
-Additionally, most of the \$100 million appropriated in 2018-19 is unspection. e backfill if additional 30 California Community Colleges Work-Based Learning 20.000 The January budget proposed \$20 million one- time Proposition 98 to create a new work-base learning initiative.
-The May Revision also mal this a trigger cut.
-31 California Community Colleges CCC Deferrals The May Revision proposes trailer bill language to implement deferrals in 2019-20 and 2020-2.
-The TBL proposes a decrease of \$330.13 milliperoposition 98 GF to reflect an apportionment deferral in 2019-20 to 2020-21, and a decrease of \$662.12 million Proposition 98 GF to reflect and apportionments deferral to 2021-22.
-The TBL does not specify a deferral payment date the May 2021 and June 2021 deferrals. bill language.
+According to the LAO the college has \$20 million in carry over funds from 2019-20, and \$2 million from 2018-19.
+Additionally, most of the \$100 million appropriated in 2018-19 is unspent.
+Approve the proposal to reduce CalBright's budget by \$3 million ongoing, and reject the proposal to backfill if additional federal funds are available.
+Additionally, redirect \$55 million of the one-time appropriation, and \$22 million in prior year carryover funds to the CCC base apportionment.
+Vote: Ayes 18, No 0 30 California Community Colleges Work-Based Learning 20.000 The January budget proposed \$20 million one-time Proposition 98 to create a new work-based learning initiative.
+The May Revision also makes this a trigger cut.
+Reject the creation of this program, and remove it from the list to be restored.
+Vote: Ayes 18, No 0 31 California Community Colleges CCC Deferrals The May Revision proposes trailer bill language to implement deferrals in 2019-20 and 2020-21.
+The TBL proposes a decrease of \$330.13 million Proposition 98 GF to reflect an apportionments deferral in 2019-20 to 2020-21, and a decrease of \$662.12 million Proposition 98 GF to reflect and apportionments deferral to 2021-22.
+The TBL does not specify a deferral payment date for the May 2021 and June 2021 deferrals.
+Vote: Ayes 18, No 0

 32 California Community Colleges SCFF Rates Calculation Trailer Bill Language The May Revision proposes TBL to specify that when calculating the three-year rolling average for the 2020-21 base allocation, colleges may use enrollment data for 2019-20 in place of funded credit enrollment data for 2020-21.
 The TBL also authorizes colleges to use data from 2018-19 in place of 2019-20 data to calculate the 2020-21 supplemental, performance and equity data.
-Adopt placeholder trailer bill language.
 33 California Community Colleges SCFF Hold Harmless 41.040 The May Revision requests an increase of \$41.04 million Proposition 98 GF to reflect a revised estimate of hold harmless funding for districts under the SCFF.
 Approve \$41.04 million P98 for hold harmless.
+Vote: Ayes 18, No 0